Simpler O(1) Query Algorithm for Level Ancestors: Multilevel Structure

-However, after determining the correct part, the corresponding local problem for the part is solved using the algorithm of Lemma~\ref{double}.
-Each local group is individually preprocessed using method of Lemma~\ref{double} in $O(k\log\log k)=O(k\log^{(3)}n)$ time.
+Each local group of $k$ items can be preprocessed using the algorithm of Section~3, to answer intra-group queries.
+Time to preprocess each group will be $O(k\log k)$.
+As there are $n/k$ groups, the total preprocessing time will be $O(\frac{n}{k}(k\log k)=O(n\log\log n)$, if $k=O(\log n)$; query time is still $O(1)$.
+Thus, \begin{lemma} There is an algorithm to solve FS-problem, in which two items differ by at most one with $O(n\log\log n)$ preprocessing time and $O(1)$ query time. \end{lemma}

+Instead of using the basic algorithm of Section~3, for local groups, we can use the algorithm of Lemma~\ref{double} instead.
+We, as before, divide the array (containing levels) into parts of size $k=\theta(\log n)$.
+But for each part, we preprocess each group using the algorithm of Lemma~\ref{double} in $O(k\log\log k)$ time.
 Or total time for preprocessing all groups is $O\left(\frac{n}{k}k\log^{(3)}n\right)=O(n\log^{(3)}n)$.